 Final Design:

-In this phase, we finalized the prototype by attaching a simplified instructional page under the lid to help users assemble the bands, with additional instructions digitized via QR code to reduce materials.
+We finalized the prototype by attaching a simplified instructional page under the lid to help users assemble the bands, with additional instructions digitized via QR code to reduce materials.

 For the packaging exterior, we included an image of the Apple Watch matching the band color, addressing a user pain point around product identification.